Ken Stein, March 22, March 5, and February 11, 2023

-The clear objective of the overhaul was to diminish the power of judges and the Israeli court system, thereby giving to the governing coalition more power to determine future laws, and thus virtually eliminating the power of the courts, and particularly the Supreme Court to overturn laws that might otherwise be viewed as contrary to the coalition’s political preferences.
-The objective of the overhaul was to politicize the courts; the legislation was aimed at removing the courts as a check on the legislative agenda of the Knesset.
+The clear objective of the overhaul was to diminish the power of judges and the Israeli court system, thereby giving to the governing coalition more power to determine future laws, and thus virtually eliminating the power of the courts and particularly the Supreme Court to overturn laws that might otherwise be viewed as contrary to a coalition’s political preferences.
+The objective of the overhaul was to politicize the courts and removed from the courts the ability to check the legislative agenda of the Knesset.
 An overhaul of this nature would eliminate the ability of the Supreme Court for example to state that a Knesset law was ‘unconstitutional.’
 While Israel lacks a formal constitution, it has basic laws which the court has through precedent held to be the standard for rights and civil liberties in Israel.

 Once the proposed laws were put before the Knesset in January 2023, the Israeli public spilled into the streets in civil protest, riled over the prospect of the Knesset making itself into an autocratic body.
-The protests were virtually continuous for at least 10 consecutive weeks.
 Opposition to the proposed legislation emerged from foreign investors, Israeli military officials and reservists, the Israeli media, friends of Israel abroad such as Germany, France, the United States executive, and US legislative officials, among others.
-A ten minute segment by the former head of the Bank of Hungry president, Andras Simor is particularly analogous to the potential economic consequences that could befall Israel (please see the 58:00 mark of the video on the Economic Impact of possible Judiciary Reform, March 2, 2023, Conference video,
+A 10-minute segment by a former Bank of Hungary president, Andras Simor, is particularly analogous to the potential economic consequences that could befall Israel (please see the 58-minute mark of the video on the Economic Impact of Possible Judiciary Reform, March 2, 2023).
+It seemed as long as the Netanyahu coalition was proceeding with the prospects of change in the judiciary, President Joe Biden had no plans of inviting the newly elected prime minister to visit Washington as is the custom for all newly sworn Israeli prime ministers.
+So contentious was the public mood in Israel that Netanyahu canceled a presentation to the 3,000 delegates to the General Assembly of the Jewish Federations of North America.

-Israeli President Isaac Herzog made two significant speeches to the nation, (February 12, 2023) and March 9, 2023 where he appealed to the governing coalition to compromise in its plans to overhaul the judicial selection processes and particularly, to slow-down in its haste to change in essence of Israel’s democratic institutional system of “checks and balances.”
-After Herzog’s second appeal, Prime Minister Netanyahu rejected the Israeli president’s call for compromise, but several of the proposals considered in the judicial overhaul package were slowed down or emended in the week of March 21.
+In an effort to defuse the rising public tension between opposing views, Israeli President Isaac Herzog made two significant speeches to the nation, February 12, 2023, and March 9, 2023, in which he appealed to the governing coalition to compromise in its plans to overhaul the judicial selection processes and particularly to slow down in its haste to change in essence of Israel’s democratic institutional system of checks and balances.
+After Herzog’s second appeal, Netanyahu rejected the president’s call for compromise, but several of the proposals considered in the judicial overhaul package were slowed down or emended in the week of March 21.

 1. An ‘override clause’ designed to curtail judicial review of legislation.